Road Hazard Warranty Terms and Conditions

 - Read and follow all tire maintenance requirements outlined in the tire manufacturers' warranty booklet provided at the time of purchase / installation.

-- Always insist on an TRAC (Tire and Rubber Association of Canada) approved repair if required.
+- Always insist on an USTMA (United States Tire Manufacture Association) approved repair if required.

 - Fix-a-flat products should be avoided if possible.
 These products can make a tire non-repairable and may void the manufacturer’s warranty.